-For several decades, Sunday night supper at my grandmother's house began with a bowl of her perfect chicken soup.
-She never made any other kind of soup; it wasn't necessary.
+For decades, in all seasons, every Sunday night supper at my grandmother's house began with a bowl of her perfect chicken soup.
+It was a beautiful color: not yellow but golden, almost brown.
+She never made any other soup; it wasn't necessary.
 If you turned up at her house on any night of the week, you could have a nice bowlful before your ziti or spaghetti with wings.
 Her soup was "just" broth, usually with Uncle's Ben's rice, but sometimes my Croatian uncle's mother would contribute homemade noodles.
-There were no vegetables in this soup.
-I grew up not knowing that chicken soup involved onions, celery and carrots.
+There were no vegetables in this soup, and not a fleck of parsley.
+I grew up not knowing that chicken soup involved onions, celery, and carrots.
 It still seems wrong to let them stay in there.

-When my grandmother died, it became clear that not one of us had been paying attention for even 10 minutes during the 60 years or so that she had been making soup.
-I probably spent the equivalent of a year sitting in her kitchen before I was 20, playing with cats, talking with her, and enjoying every dish she put in front of me.
-We all loved to be in her kitchen, even though it had only three chairs.
+When my grandmother died, it became clear that not one of us had been paying attention for even ten minutes during the 60 years or more that she had made that soup.
+Before I was 20, I'd spent hours every week sitting in her kitchen, playing with the cats, reading or doing my homework, talking with her, and enjoying every dish she put in front of me.
+We all loved to be in her kitchen, even though it had only four chairs.
 We took turns sitting at her table, which was pushed into a corner and seated two.
-It had a white enamel surface, and everybody liked to doodle or leave messages on it in pencil, which later were wiped away.
+It had a white enamel surface, and we could doodle on it, or leave messages in pencil, which were later wiped away.

-During all those idyllic hours, it never occurred to me to learn to cook from my grandmother, and this is among my greatest regrets.
-Another regret is that I didn't force anyone else to pay attention, either.
-(And I hope I often asked her if she wanted help; I have no idea if I did.
-But I was a spoiled, lazy brat in those days, as now.
-She certainly never needed even a shred of assistance.)
+During all those idyllic hours, it never occurred to me to learn to cook from my grandmother, nor did it occur to her to teach me.
+This is among my greatest regrets.
+I also regret not telling my aunts, her daughters, to pay more attention.
+(I hope I often asked her if she wanted help; I have no idea if I did.
+I was a spoiled, lazy brat in those days.
+She certainly never needed or asked for a shred of assistance.)

 * * *

 We felt stupid as well as bereft.
-How could soup be so hard to make?
-We interrogated my uncle, an A&P meat-cutter who often did my grandmother's grocery shopping at his store.
+Who knew that soup would be so hard to make?
+We interrogated my uncle, an A&P meat cutter who often did my grandmother's grocery shopping at his store.
 We learned that she bought a lot of bouillon cubes.
-We already knew that she used the cheapest chicken: wings, necks, and backs, because we all ate lots of wings.
-But the rest was a mystery.
-After a few more failures, our Sunday suppers ended.
-But not before we'd discovered more losses, of seemingly simple dishes: her salty, juicy roast beef that fell apart with a fork, for example.
-Even plain spaghetti sauce was never the same.
+We already knew that she used the cheapest chicken: wings, necks, and backs; we all ate lots of wings cooked in spaghetti sauce.* But the rest was a mystery.
+After a few more failures, our Sunday suppers ended, but not before we'd discovered more losses, of seemingly simple dishes.
+Her salty, juicy roast beef that fell apart with a fork, for example.
+Even simple spaghetti sauce was never the same.

-Of course, without her, nothing in our family could ever be the same.
-She wasn't just our cook, she was our saint.
+Of course, without her, nothing in our family was the same.
+She wasn't just our cook, she was our mother, and as close to a saint as anyone we'd ever known.

 * * *

 Waiters get upset when they see patrons sobbing into their plates.
 "This is wonderful!" they'd hear me say, as they hovered near my chair.
-And then, because I simply could not stop crying, which was wrecking my companion's meal and attracting attention from other tables, I'd exclaim, "This is terrible!" which brought an alarmed waiter to my side.
-Both times I explained, and my Italian waiter instantly understood and graciously left me alone with my sauce.
+And then, because I could not stop crying, which was wrecking my companion's meal and attracting attention from other tables, I'd exclaim, "This is terrible!" which brought an alarmed waiter running over.
+Both times I explained, and the Italian waiter instantly understood and left me to my sauce.

 * * *

-At least I can reconnect with my grandmother's spaghetti sauce every 10 years or so.
-I've been missing her soup.
+So it seems I can reconnect with my grandmother's spaghetti sauce every 10 years or so.
+But I've been missing her soup.
 I decided that this winter's project would be figuring out how she did it.
-This might not seem like a terrifying endeavor, but it is; it's so fraught that I've been procrastinating over it for more than 20 years.
-But nowadays I have plenty of free time and the resources (between my tenured spouse and being too old to get hired myself) to buy all the low-class chicken parts I could ever need.
+This might not seem like a terrifying endeavor, but it is.
+It's so fraught that I've been procrastinating over it for more than 20 years.
+But, nowadays, I have plenty of free time as well as the resources (thanks to my tenured spouse and being too old to get hired myself) to buy all the formerly low-class chicken parts I could ever need.
 I can make hundreds of pots of soup.
-And I might do that.
+And I might need to.

-I began by trying to recall everything I could about that soup — very little besides its beautiful flavor and color.
-She made it on Saturday mornings, a time when I was usually not around and my aunt was shopping downtown (aha: her timing explains a lot).
-She cooked Uncle Ben's rice separately, in a cheap pot, and added it to the soup before serving it.
-I don't remember her soup pot, but I'm sure it was cheap, too.
-The most divine food often comes out of junky old aluminum pots from a five-and-dime store — have you noticed?
+I began by trying to recall everything I could about that soup — its beautiful flavor and color, its purity and clarity, with never a hint of a vegetable.
+The little globules of fat that floated across the surface.
+She made it on Saturday mornings, a time when I was usually not around and my aunt was shopping downtown (her timing accounts for a lot).
+She cooked Uncle Ben's rice separately, in a cheap aluminum pot, and added it to the soup before serving it.
+I don't remember her soup pot, but I'm sure it came from a five-and-dime store, too.
+The most divine food often comes from junky old pots — have you noticed this, too?

-I also knew that chicken wings and bouillon cubes were involved.
-And although I never saw an onion, carrot, or celery stalk go into the soup, I know they were around, because there were always celery and carrots in cut-glass dishes on the Sunday dinner table.
-I remembered the layer of fat that topped the jars she'd send home with us whenever anyone was sick.
+All I really knew was that chicken wings and bouillon cubes were involved.
+And, although I never saw an onion, carrot, or celery stalk go into the soup, I know she kept all three were around, because my family liked onions, and there were always celery stalks and fancy, curled carrots in a cut-glass dish on the Sunday dinner table.
+I remembered the layer of fat that topped the jars she'd send home with us whenever anyone was sick, so I knew she didn't skim all the fat (and flavor) from her soup, as some cooks do.
 And I remember her once thinning her soup with water when more people turned up for supper than she'd anticipated.
+It had tasted fine.

 On Sunday afternoon, I called the family historians, my Aunt Lil and Uncle Bill.
-Like every elderly relative of mine, they are as deaf as a haddock or their crappy phones don't work, or both.
-My aunt and uncle's land-line hasn't worked for dialing out for more than a year.
-They can only receive calls.
+Like every elderly relative of mine, they are as deaf as haddocks, or their crappy cordless phones don't work, or both.
+My aunt and uncle's landline hasn't worked for dialing out for more than a year so they can only receive calls.
 If they need, say, the occasional ambulance ride to the ER, they keep some minutes on an old track phone.

 "Hello?" says my uncle.